robjhyndman/Rcademy/README.md

 #>  5 A Feature‐Based Procedure for Detecting Technical Outli…                   12
 #>  6 Forecasting Time Series With Complex Seasonal Patterns …                    8
 #>  7 Forecasting with temporal hierarchies                                       7
-#>  8 Forecasting with temporal hierarchies                                       7
+#>  8 Do human rhinovirus infections and food allergy modify …                    6
-#>  9 Do human rhinovirus infections and food allergy modify …                    6
+#>  9 A note on upper bounds for forecast-value-added relativ…                    6
-#> 10 A note on upper bounds for forecast-value-added relativ…                    6
+#> 10 Grouped Functional Time Series Forecasting: An Applicat…                    5
-#> # … with 30 more rows
+#> # … with 29 more rows
 ```

 The `scholar` package provides tools for obtaining your profile